coap-security/liboscore/doc/guides/integration_levels.md

 APIs and integration levels
 ---------------------------

-The interface the native CoAP library needs to implent for all levels of integration is the @ref oscore_native_msg;
+The interface the native CoAP library needs to implement for all levels of integration is the @ref oscore_native_msg;
 libOSCORE provides the @ref oscore_msg which is intentionally similar;
 @ref message_api explains a bit more about those two.